norahpack/Parstagram/README.md

 - [X] App backgrounds include a custom gradient
 - [X] Upon opening the app, a "splash screen" appears temporarily
 - [X] App remembers which users have liked which posts inbetween sessions and persists this data after user logout / login
+- [X] Users can "unlike" posts
+- [X] User comments display timestamps of when the comment was posted

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):